mangotreedev/bamboosticks/README.md

-# MangoTree rails template: BambooSticks
+# MangoTree Rails Template: BambooSticks

 ## Description :speak_no_evil:
 This is a quick setup template to generate a RoR application with a basic setup suitable for most web applications